ivanpobeguts/6_password_strength/README.md

 # Password Strength Calculator

-This script calculates the strength of your password.
+This script calculates the strength of your password in range from 1 to 10.
 Checking parameters:
 * Password length
 * Digits
 * Upper- and lowercase letters